aws/aws-lambda-go/events/README_ClientVPN.md

 		}, nil
 	}

-	log.Printf("Blocking access from: %s", sourceIP)
+	log.Printf("Blocking access from: %q", sourceIP)
 	return events.ClientVPNConnectionHandlerResponse{
 		Allow: false,
-		ErrorMsgOnFailedPostureCompliance: "You're accessing from a blocked IP range.",
+		ErrorMsgOnFailedPostureCompliance: "You're trying to connect from an IP address that is not allowed.",
 		PostureComplianceStatuses: []string{"BlockedSourceIP"},
 		SchemaVersion: "v1",
 	}, nil